Alper-Hamarat/SimpleConsoleRegistration/README.md

 ### Login
 When the user chooses login.
 An username and password shall be provided by the user.
-If Username and password exist and match.
+If Username and password exist in login file and match.
 The user shall see a console Output you are now logged in as User X.
 ->Solution
 ->Print a Text to ask for Username:
 ->Get Username Input: